 To get the most gain from your antenna, take an extra hour to make the adjustments needed and if possible use a Spectrum Analyzer.
 You will be able to see your increase or decrease gain with each adjustment you make.
-To begin, string the antenna (use two strings on 3.3m and four strings on antennas 3.7m and larger).
+To begin, string the antenna.
 You do this by simply taking a string and tying it to one brace and running the string across the front of the antenna to the other brace at 180 degrees, tying it so it is taut.
 Tie another string to a brace 90 degrees from the first brace and run it to the corresponding brace 180 degrees away.
 Be sure you put the string on top or under the other string so they do not touch each other.
-You should, when done, have two/four strings at 90 degrees and they should meet in the center of the antenna.
+You should, when done, have four strings at 90 degrees and they should meet in the center of the antenna.
 If the strings don't touch at the center, then you will have to do some adjusting with the braces.
 BE SURE YOUR STRINGS ARE TAUT.
 Stand back about 30 feet and sight the antenna to see where you must apply pressure with the braces or relieve the pressure from another area.
 Go ahead and make small adjustments with the braces, each time checking with the Spectrum Analyzer to see that you are increasing the gain of the antenna.

-Elevation Fine Tuning------
+Elevation Fine Tuning-----